By Rajkamal Rao

-During the next pass, you will send us the revised essay for us to professionally edit and enhance it.
-Our reviews are world-class and have helped students get into the most elite colleges.
-As the last step, we use Grammarly Premium to check your essays for correctness, clarity, engagement, and delivery - and for plagiarism checks.
+Second-pass (Technical Review).
+During the next pass, you will send us the revised essay for us to professionally edit and enhance.
+Our technical reviews are world-class and have helped students get into the most elite colleges.
+As the last step, we use Grammarly Premium to check your essays for correctness, clarity, engagement, and delivery - and for the all-important plagiarism checks.
 We don't return your essay until we earn at least a 99/100 on the Grammarly score.
 At that point, your essay is complete.
 You would review it one last time and then upload it to your college application.
 If you make any changes to the essay, we ask that you return it to us for one last Grammarly check.
 We hate for your change to fail the plagiarism test or generate a silly grammar error after all the hard work!

 Here is the "Before" essay of a student, the "After" essay following our review and edits, and an offer of admission the student received from Dartmouth, an Ivy League school.
 Our students have entered several selective colleges, including CMU, Duke, Cornell, Penn, and Columbia.
 Our lead reviewer has written over 330 articles in newspapers and is a prolific blogger.

 We generally return reviewed essay versions in 24 hours or less.
 Our fees are $109/hr for clients who come to us after starting their 11th grade and $99 per hour for clients who first engaged us during earlier grades.

 How much time do we need to review/edit/enhance an essay?
 That depends upon the quality of the initial draft.
 A rule of thumb is that it takes us 1 hour to produce a professional-grade essay of about 350 words (both passes included).